 Victoria Online Initial Certification for Educators (VOICE) is a unique teacher certification program that allows our students to become certified online in as little as one year while earning graduate level credit toward masters' degrees.
 VOICE students have the options of completing internships while in the program or student teaching in their spring semesters.

-Programs leading to the certification of teachers for grades 8-12 are offered in cooperation among UHV's Schools of Arts and Sciences, Business Administration, and Education and Human Development.
-Students earn their academic degrees through the Schools of Arts and Sciences and Business Administration while obtaining their teacher certification through the School of Education and Human Development.
+Programs leading to the certification of teachers for grades 7-12 in a specific field are offered degrees through the cooperative work of the School of Arts and Sciences, School of Business, and the School of Education and Human Development.
+Students earn their academic degrees through the Schools of Arts and Sciences and Business while obtaining their teacher certification through the School of Education and Human Development.

 Student Success, Retention and Professional Support